bp-chat/bp/docs/protocol-v0.michel.md

 ## PKI

 Although at least in part a sales pitch, this article gives a good overview on the motivation behind PKI: [Keyfactor - What is PKI?
 A Public Key Infrastructure Definitive Guide](https://www.keyfactor.com/education-center/what-is-pki/).
 The main purpose of using PKI (digital certificates and CAs) is to try to make sure that when Alice sends Bob her public key, Bob can have more confidence that it's actually Alice's public key and not a MITM's.
+To provide more confidence to `bp`'s users we can (1) have a digital certificate, (2) whenever a client is trying to connect, show ours and the CA's info so the user can have more confidence that, provided their client was not tampered with, he's actually connecting to a genuine `bp` server.
+We can discuss the UX of always showing this information upon connection, and how we can make this better.
+In this day and age saying that we have to have a digital certificate for secure connection is absolutely not groundbreaking.
+However, hopefully what was written up until now provides justification for why that is necessary.
+At least for this writer, a lot of what's written above was previously not clear.

 TODO: fix what follows below given the new information about MITM attacks.